 SMCs have very short leads that do not require holes for mounting.
 It is possible to place the SMC on the board and solder the leads directly to the pads on the board.
-For medium size SMCs, it is possible to manually solder them using a fine-tip soldering iron.
+For medium-SMCs, it is possible to manually solder them using a fine-tip soldering iron.
 However, it is possible to use a table-top reflow machine to solder SMCs on prototype boards.

 Two popular types of double-sided prototype PCBs are available for use with THCs:

-Perf Boards: These are double-sided FR-4 boards with identical patterns on both sides.
-Each perf, or perforated board, has 1 mm holes drilled at 0.1 inch pitch all over it.
+Perf Boards: These are double-sided FR-4 boards with identical patterns.
+Each perf, or perforated board, has 1 mm holes drilled at 0.1-inch pitch all over it.
 Each hole has an unconnected square or round copper pad surrounding it.
 The holes are not plated through.
 In general, the boards are available in various sizes such as 4 in x 3 in, 6 in x 6 in, 4 in x 8 in, 6 in x 8 in, and so on.

-Strip Boards: Similar to perf boards, strip boards are also double-sided FR-4, with 1 mm holes drilled at 0.1 inch pitch all over.
+Strip Boards: Similar to perf boards, strip boards are double-sided FR-4, with 1 mm holes drilled at 0.1-inch pitch.
 While all the holes have square or round copper pads surrounding them, each pad connects to its horizontally adjacent neighboring pad with a copper trace, with the trace running from the left edge of the board to the right edge.
 The reverse side has a similar circuit, only the trace connections are vertical rather than horizontal, with each trace starting from the top of the board and running to its bottom.
 Therefore, the board has many parallel strips of copper trace on each side, with the strips running at right angles on the two sides.